Superfield approach to nilpotent symmetries in 3D Jackiw-Pi model of massive non-Abelian theory: Introduction

-The local and continuous gauge symmetry, generated by the first-class constraints of a given gauge theory, is generalized to the nilpotent BRST and anti-BRST symmetry transformations in the BRST formalism.
-The anti-BRST symmetry is a new kind of symmetry transformation [20] that is satisfied by the Yang-Mills theory.
-It has also been shown [21] that the anti-BRST symmetry has not been a matter of choice rather it has real fundamental importance in providing necessary additional conditions for the ghost freedom that is essential for a consistent quantization.
-Both the nilpotent symmetries have been formulated in a completely model independent way in [22].
-In our recent works [18,19], we have demonstrated the relevance of gerbes in the context of BRST formalism through the existence of CF-type restrictions.
+The local and continuous gauge symmetry, generated by the first-class constraints of a given gauge theory, is generalized to the nilpotent BRST and anti-BRST symmetry transformations within the realm of the BRST formalism.
+The anti-BRST symmetry is a new kind of symmetry transformation \cite{20} that is satisfied by the YM theory.
+It has also been shown \cite{21} that the anti-BRST symmetry has not been a matter of choice rather it has real fundamental importance in providing necessary additional conditions for the ghost freedom (that is essential for a consistent quantization).
+Both the nilpotent symmetries have been formulated in a completely independent way \cite{22}.
+In our recent works \cite{18,19}, we have demonstrated the relevance of gerbes in the context of BRST formalism through the existence of Curci-Ferrari (CF)-type restrictions.
 We have claimed that the latter is the hallmark of a gauge theory within the framework of BRST formalism.
-Thus, for the sake of completeness of the BRST analysis of the JP model, it is essential to derive a proper anti-BRST symmetry corresponding to the BRST symmetry of [17].
+Thus, for the {\it sake of completeness} of the BRST analysis of the JP model, it is essential to derive a proper anti-BRST symmetry corresponding to the BRST symmetry of ref.
+17.

-The main motivation behind our present investigation is to derive the full set of proper [i.e. off-shell nilpotent ($s_{(a)b}^2 = 0 $) and absolutely anticommuting ($s_b s_{ab} + s_{ab} s_b = 0$)] (anti-)BRST symmetry transformations $s_{(a)b}$ corresponding to the usual YM gauge symmetry transformation for the JP model by exploiting the ``augmented" superfield approach to BRST formalism [23-27].
-This geometrical approach leads to the derivation of (anti-)BRST invariant Curci-Ferrari (CF) condition [28] which ensures the absolute anticommutativity of $s_{(a)b}$ and derivation of the coupled (but equivalent) Lagrangian densities that respect the above (anti-)BRST symmetry transformations.
+The main motivation behind our present investigation is to derive the full set of proper (i.e., off-shell nilpotent ($s_{(a)b}^2 = 0 $) and absolutely anticommuting $(s_b s_{ab} + s_{ab} s_b = 0)$) (anti-)BRST symmetry transformations $s_{(a)b}$ corresponding to the usual YM gauge symmetry transformation for the JP model by exploiting the ``augmented" superfield approach to BRST formalism \cite{23,24,25,26,27}.
+This geometrical approach leads to the derivation of (anti-)BRST invariant CF condition \cite{28}, which ensures the absolute anticommutativity of $s_{(a)b}$ and derivation of the coupled (but equivalent) Lagrangian densities that respect the preceding (anti-)BRST symmetry transformations in a clear fashion.\footnote{ A more general set up for the BRST analysis of a general gauge system exists \cite{29,30,31} within the framework of superfield formalism where the solution of the master equation (see, e.g., ref.
+32) plays an important role.
+A subclass of the gauge theories, where the gauge algebra is closed, corresponds to the Yang-Mills theories.
+Thus, our present endeavor could be thought of as an application of the general approach \cite{29,30,31,32} to a specific 3D non-Abelian gauge system with a closed gauge algebra.} Our BRST analysis, corresponding to YM symmetry transformations, would be complete in itself because it is independent of the NYM symmetry transformations present in the theory.